Feminist and Gender Studies

-Major in Women's Studies
+Major in Feminist and Gender Studies

-Joint Honours in Criminology and Women's Studies
+Joint Honours in Criminology and in Feminist and Gender Studies

-Joint Honours in Women's Studies and Sociology
+Joint Honours in Feminist and Gender Studies and in Sociology

 The Institute of Feminist and Gender Studies offers students exciting bilingual interdisciplinary programs that explore questions related to women, gender, power, and diversity.
 Our teaching and research deal with important issues such as globalization, transnationalism, sexualities, gender identities, disability, colonialism, indigeneity, labour, reproduction, and racism that lie at the heart of national and international debates about socio-political equality.